 Grisha Stewart is an author, international speaker, and dog trainer who specializes in dog reactivity.
 She owns Empowered Animals in Alaska and Ahimsa Dog Training in Seattle, which has earned many awards, including Best of Western Washington.
 “Ahimsa” is a Buddhist doctrine of nonviolence to all living things, which reflects Grisha’s focus on force-free methods to promote the well-being of dogs and their humans.

 Her seminal book, “Behavior Adjustment Training: BAT for Aggression, Reactivity, and Fear in Dogs,” was published by Dogwise in late 2011 and will be released as a second edition with BAT 2.0 in mid-to-late 2015.
-Her popular second book, “The Official Ahimsa Dog Training Manual: A Practical, Force-Free Guide to Problem Solving & Manners,” was published in 2012.
+Her popular second book, “The Official Ahimsa Dog Training Manual: A Practical, Force-Free Guide to Problem Solving & Manners,” was published in 2012 and updated in 2014.